dhemery/DHE-Modules/modules/stage.md

 allow each Stage to transfer control to its downstream neighbor.

-When a Stage module completes its stage, it emits a short 10V pulse at its EOC port.
+When a Stage module completes its envelope stage, it emits a short 10V pulse at its EOC port.
-If you connect the EOC port to another Stage's TRIG port, then whenever this Stage finishes generating, its EOC pulse will trigger the next Stage to begin generating its stage.
+If you connect the EOC port to another Stage's TRIG port, then whenever this Stage finishes generating, its EOC pulse will trigger the next Stage to begin generating its envelope stage.

 In this way, Stage modules hand control from one to the next.